Cluny Castle: Architecture

+Barony of Cluny

+Cluny Castle was historically the caput baroniæ (head seat) of the feudal Barony of Cluny, one of the principal baronies in Aberdeenshire.

+A distinctive feature associated with the barony is the so-called “justice stone” (sometimes referred to as the “grey stane”), situated on the estate.
+Unlike most feudal baronies, where judicial authority was exercised in the great hall, at Cluny tradition holds that the baron’s court was convened at this outdoor stone.
+A King’s Counsel writing for the Spalding Club described this as “almost, but not quite, unique in Scotland.”

+Following the Abolition of Feudal Tenure in Scotland (Scotland) Act 2000, the barony became a dignity without legal jurisdiction but remains recognised as an incorporeal feudal title.
+The title continues in the Linzee Gordon family, who have maintained the estate as the historic seat.

 Twenty-first century

-"The castle remains privately owned and was inherited by the current Baron of Cluny, Cosmo Linzee Gordon, when he reached 18 years of age in 2010.
+The castle remains privately owned and was inherited by the Baron of Cluny, Cosmo Linzee Gordon, when he reached 18 years of age in 2010.

 Some scenes for the film The Queen, starring Helen Mirren, were recorded at the castle, and it has also featured on a variety of UK national television programmes.
 It is not open to the public although some corporate events, political gatherings, and conferences are catered for.
 In addition, it can be used as a wedding venue with the ceremony taking place in the private chapel, which can seat up to 100 guests.
 Overnight accommodation is available for the main guests at weddings.

 From 2006, the policies were listed on the Inventory of Gardens and Designed Landscapes in Scotland by Historic Scotland.
 It is assessed as "outstanding" in the work of art category and receives a high rating in the horticultural, arboricultural and silvicultural categories due to the Wellingtonia trees planted in the 19th century.

-During 2016, renovations were undertaken: the chapel was repainted; the roof and ceiling above the main staircases in the castle were replaced; and drainage systems overhauled.
+During 2016 and 2017, substantial renovations were undertaken: the chapel was repainted; the roof and ceiling above the main staircases in the castle were replaced; turrets redecorated and drainage systems overhauled.
 Refurbishment work is ongoing but the majority of the restoration has been completed.
 The renovations have all been funded by the family estate.